NoahTheDuke/flock/README.md

 # FMF Code Challenge

 This repository contains code for Noah Bogart's code challenge.
+All code is Python 3.5+.

 ## Calculator Prototype